 Julia Pfeiffer Burns State Park and Pfeiffer Beach, with its purple-tinted sand, tide pools, and Keyhole Arch, are great places to start exploring.
 Visit McWay Falls, look for sand dollars at Sand Dollar Beach, go whale watching from one of the cliff-top lookouts, and be sure to drive across the picturesque Bixby Bridge, which stretches high above the coastline.

 Stay: Camp along the river at the Fernwood Resort, where you can choose from traditional camping, cabins, and “glamping.”
 (This campsite also connects to countless beach, forest, and river hiking trails.)
 Ventana is also an awesome option for camping.
 Or, if camping isn’t your thing, check out the historic Deetjen’s Big Sur Inn.
+Continue heading south, stopping at famous beaches like San Louis Obispo and Pismo Beach on the way.

 Some of the best things to do include exploring the cool Funk Zone neighborhood, renting a bike to cruise State Street and the waterfront, hiking up in the mountains (try 7 Falls or Lizard’s Mouth), or lounging on one of the sandy beaches.
 Or, head to the top of the bell tower of the Santa Barbara Courthouse, where you’ll have gorgeous views of the whole city in all directions, or visit the historic Old Mission Santa Barbara.
 Spend an afternoon surfing or paddle boarding, then watch a vibrant sunset from the hilltops at Knapp’s Castle.